“Over time, high humidity levels can eat through your walls.”

 Energy-Efficiency Factor (Energy Star Label)

 Dehumidifiers can run 24 hours per day for months on end.
-Obviously, they run on electricity and everybody wants the most dehumidifying effect for their electricity buck.
+Obviously, they run on electricity and everybody wants the most dehumidifying effect on their electricity buck.

 Energy-efficiency of dehumidifiers is expressed by ‘Energy Factor Value’ or EEV for short, measured in liters per kilowatt-hour (L/kWh).
 By knowing the capacity and power of a dehumidifier, we can (with a bit of unit conversion) calculate the energy factor for every dehumidifier.